sid-unizar/apertium-lexinfo-mapping/docs/Apertium POS differences.md

 , which led me to **wrongly** think that `:nn` was an inanimate NOUN, so that tag is wrongly mapped to `lexinfo:noun` as POS (in addition to `lexinfo:animacy lexinfo:inanimate`).
 This affects multiple (relative) pronouns that are inanimate and after the mapping they end up with two parts of speech.
 Mapping table corrected now, and only animacy is encoded by `:nn`.  **This should solve most mismatches there** (if we run everything again).

 > CC: TOCHECK: it seems the abbreviation `nn` is used differently in different Apertium sets.
 What language does "Noun noun" come from?
 If that is the case, this should be fixed in Apertium, not here.
+>
+> JBG (2020-09-21).
+Checked.
+Max Ionov and I just confirmed this:  it turns out that `nn` is defined as "Noun noun" in hbs-mkd and hbs-slv dictionary pairs, but the tag is later not used in the entries.
+So it seems safe (for now) to keep `aperium:nn` as `lexinfo:inanimate`.
+TO-REPORT to the Apertium community (not sure if it is an error or indeed an intended different meaning for `nn`).

 - relativePronoun-adverb and pronoun-adverb mismatches.
 Some of these are coming from lines like the ones below:
 ```